-Instructional Best Practices - work with the Assistant Superintendent and Director of Curriculum to review, redefine, a reinforce expectations for professional staff related to: use of unit plans, essential questions (EQs), activating and summarizing strategies, flexible grouping for instruction and intervention, tiered instruction and anchor activities, and digital tool usage.
-Work is ongoing in this area - to this point in the year, particular emphasis has been placed on examining the way sta are using unit and lesson Essential Questions (EQs) to frame instruction so students understand the purpose of the experiences in which teachers are engaging them.
-Principals and Department Leaders are completing a book study focused on how to most effectively use of EQs in the classroom to optimize student understanding of big ideas and k concepts for a each unit and the course of study overall.
-Exploration of teacher use of activating/summarizing strategies flexible grouping, and tiered instruction and anchor activities will be ongoing through the winter.
-Based on my own observations of classroom artifacts and conversations with teachers about instruction and interventions, the use of flexible grouping practices has grown tremendously at the elementary level and we are starting to see additional movement in this area the middle school and ninth grade levels.
-As stated above for my January goal review, this work took a great deal longer than originally anticipated, as it took more time to inspect and consider practices prevalent in HSD classrooms than originally anticipated.
-The District Leadership Team (DLT) completed its Essential Questions book study in late winter and principals and department leaders will work this summer to develop clarity around and share with teachers the district's expectations for how E are to be used entering the 2016-17 school year.
-Teachers completed surveys during the school year regarding perceptions of their own instructional practices such as flexible grouping f y January, 2016 Qs se put Expectation Documents and Professional Development materials related to these targeted "best practice" areas -- -- ---
+Instructional Best Practices - work with the Assistant Superintendent and Director of Curriculum to review, redefine, and reinforce expectations for professional staff related to: use of unit plans, essential questions (EQs), activating and summarizing strategies, flexible grouping for instruction and intervention, tiered instruction and anchor activities, and digital tool usage. • Work is ongoing in this area - to this point in the year, particular emphasis has been placed on examining the way staff are using unit and lesson Essential Questions (EQs) to frame instruction so students understand the purpose of the experiences in which teachers are engaging them.
+Principals and Department Leaders are completing a book study focused on how to most effectively use of EQs in the classroom to optimize student understanding of big ideas and key concepts for a each unit and the course of study overall.
+Exploration of teacher use of activating/summarizing strategies, flexible grouping, and tiered instruction and anchor activities will be ongoing through the winter.
+Based on my own observations of classroom artifacts and conversations with teachers about instruction and interventions, the use of flexible grouping practices has grown tremendously at the elementary level and we are starting to see additional Expectation Documents and movement in this area the middle school and ninth grade levels.
+Professional Development January, 2016 As stated above for my January goal review, this work took a great deal longer than originally anticipated, as it took materials related to these targeted more time to inspect and consider practices prevalent in HSD classrooms than originally anticipated.
+The District "best practice" areas Leadership Team (DLT) completed its Essential Questions book study in late winter and principals and department leaders will work this summer to develop clarity around and share with teachers the district's expectations for how EQs are to be used entering the 2016-17 school year.
+Teachers completed surveys during the school year regarding perceptions of their own instructional practices such as flexible grouping, anchor activity use, and other strategies deemed by the district to be important.
+Principals and department leaders completed this same survey - data from these surveys was then shared with the district's Professional Development Committee (PDC).
+To assess actual practices in place in HSD classrooms, principals and department leaders conducted observations and walk-through visits throughout the school year.
+Even Mr. Bromirski managed to complete more than 400 classroom visits during his first year in the district.
+Data collected via surveys and classroom visits will be used by the DLT and PDC to develop and implement ongoing professional development needed to ensure that HSD educators are growing and implementing practices in their classrooms that are in accordance with expectations that will be clarified or redefined for the 2016-17 school year.